-A certain or unlimited number of claims in a set year
+Either unlimited or a set number of claims in a 12-month period

-It's also vital that you ensure any boiler cover agreement you enter into is with qualified boiler engineers.
+It's also vital that you ensure any boiler cover agreement you enter into uses qualified boiler engineers.
 If in doubt ask to see identification and look for the yellow triangle demonstrating that they are a member of the Gas Safe Register.

 The Gas Safe Register, or Corgi as it was previously known, is the UK's official gas safety body.
 You should only ever allow engineers on the Gas Safety Register work on your boiler to ensure your safety.

-The most obvious sign that something is wrong with your boiler is clearly when the heating no longer works, or when there's no hot water, but before things get to this stage there are other symptoms.
+Obviously, the clearest sign that something is wrong with your boiler is when the heating stops working, or you’re unable to get any hot water, but this stage will usually be preceded by other symptoms:

 Boiler pressure keeps falling or rising